Show content for:

 Main Content

-509 views
+3198 views

-Students may repeat a course a maximum of two times.
+Students may repeat a course for a maximum of two times.
 Upon completing a repeated course, the higher grade will be used in the calculation of the GPA.

 Please see the Office of the Registrar Policy on Failed and Repeated Courses.

 When additional general electives or liberal studies courses have been taken, it is the student’s responsibility to inform the Academic Records Office to include the appropriate courses in the GPA.
-This is applied to general or liberal studies courses that are taken outside of the prescribed program course requirements (e.g., continuing education courses).
+This is applied to general or liberal studies courses that are taken outside of the prescribed program course requirements (e.g., Continuing Education courses).
 Please send an inquiry to the Academic Records Office.

 All registered and/or completed courses are recorded on the academic record, including all failed and/or repeated courses.